joshharry87/dataprojectexample/README.md

 supplied data.
 Dealing with things such as frequency of use, limits on access etc. If it is a paid provider or publicly available changes what we may or may not do in this scenario.
 "https://data.api.abs.gov.au/rest/data/ABS%2CCPI%2C1.1.0/1.115486.10..Q?format=csvfile&detail=dataonly&dimensionAtObservation=AllDimensions"

-Making the project more amazing will take something like Webscraping, finding a website to do that legally from!
+Making the project more amazing will take something like Webscraping, and finding a website to do that legally from!
+Then we can build the code to scrape that and shift it into a library for potential extra use within the business, namely for analysts to apply to others.
+A common practice here is to abstract the logic from python libraries into very simple to use functions to allow people to directly access data sources outside of the integration if analysis is wanted/warranted.

 ```